DFE-Digital/get-into-teaching-app/app/views/content/blog/returning-to-teaching-with-interational-experience.md

 ### Advice for teachers planning to return to England

+My advice would be to:

-* I'd always contact head teachers in advance of applying for jobs in the UK
+* always contact head teachers in advance of applying for jobs in the UK
-* Engage with social media, blogs and education books to stay up-to-date while away
+* engage with social media, blogs and education books to stay up-to-date while away
-* Visit schools and attend conferences on your visits back to the UK
+* visit schools and attend conferences on your visits back to the UK
-* Don't worry about behaviour management - honestly, teenagers are teenagers everywhere!
+* not worry about behaviour management - honestly, teenagers are teenagers everywhere!

 We’re here to answer your questions and provide advice about teacher training, whether you’re just thinking about teaching or you’re ready to apply.
 [Find out more about how we can help](/help-and-advice).